mimir-dm/.github/profile/README.md

 ## Status

 Mimir is in active development.
-Currently supporting D&D 5e (2014 rules).

-## License

-GPL-3.0